The Sitting Closer to Friends than Enemies Problem in the Circumference: Related Work and Our Contributions

-\paragraph{Structure of the Document:} The rest of the document has the following structure.
-In Section \ref{sec:instlemmas}, we present two instrumental lemmas that we use in Section \ref{sec:characterization} to prove our main results.
-Finally, in Section \ref{sec:conclusions}, we present our conclusions.
+\paragraph*{Our Contributions} In this document, we present our study on the SCFE problem in the circumference.
+The main result of this work is presented in Theorem \ref{thm:characcomplete} and says that a complete signed graph $S$ has a valid distance drawing in $\mathcal{C}$ if and only if $S^+$ is a proper circular-arc graph.
+The rest of the document has the following structure.
+In Section \ref{sec:instrumental}, we present two instrumental lemmas that we use in Section \ref{sec:characterization} to prove our main result.
+Finally, in Section \ref{sec:concludingremarks}, we present some concluding remarks.